tekknolagi/isdt/lecture-notes/2-vcs.md

 > either `git rebase` or `git merge` to reconcile diverging branches.

-Now that you have both learned about remote tracking branches and refreshed your memory about rebase/merge, this may sound like absolutely no big deal.
+Now that you have both learned about remote tracking branches and refreshed your memory about rebase/merge, this may make perfect sense.
 Of course that's what it does, right?
 Why would it do anything else?

-Unfortunately, most people who start off with Git start with a `commit`+`push`+`pull` workflow and don't understand why things break when they do, or don't understand why there are these funky merge commits sometimes.
-Now you know.
+Unfortunately, many people learn `pull` (and `push`) only as a black box that magically synchronizes a local branch to a remote one (or vice versa).
+Since much of the commands' behavior can only be explained by knowing the separate steps they take, those people risk an unpleasant surprise in all but the most simple branch states.
+Now you know, and hopefully can avoid future confusion.

 ### `git clone` for making a local copy of a remote repo